The commands and files to know to use Linux OS.

 - system utility (OS functionality)

 Debian Linux is a kernel which is the parent to many Linux distrobution flavours (other Linux named operating systems) such as Kali Linux and Parrot OS.
-Debian based kernels use apt
+Debian based kernels use apt Advanced Package Tool as the package management system.

 - to install software: